sarathsoma/learn-anything/readme.md

 There is also a [list of books](https://github.com/learn-anything/books), [free courses](https://github.com/learn-anything/courses), [research papers](https://github.com/learn-anything/research-papers), [blogs](https://github.com/learn-anything/blogs), [user curated flashcards](https://github.com/learn-anything/flashcards), [interesting humans](https://github.com/learn-anything/humans), [command line tools](https://github.com/learn-anything/command-line-tools), [podcasts](https://github.com/learn-anything/podcasts), [alfred workflows](https://github.com/learn-anything/alfred-workflows) and [images](https://github.com/learn-anything/humans) you can take a look at and help improve. 💚

+<h2 align="center"><a href="https://github.com/learn-anything/ama">Ask Us Anything 💬</a></h2>

+If you have some specific questions about this project our about our team.
+We would love to hear them and you can ask them either in our [Slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ) or [in our GitHub AMA](https://github.com/learn-anything/ama/issues/new).

 <h2 align="center"> Stay in touch 📮 </h2>

-Aside from the [active slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ) and [Twitter](https://twitter.com/learnanything_), there is also a small [newsletter](http://twitter.us13.list-manage2.com/subscribe?u=b7f276d58f5c5f7136eff955d&id=12378547f7) that you can sign up for to get short emails with updates on this project as well as [our own reddit subreddit](https://www.reddit.com/r/knowledgemap/) where you can talk and share your discoveries or ask questions.
+Aside from our [active Slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ) and [Twitter](https://twitter.com/learnanything_), there is also a small [newsletter](http://twitter.us13.list-manage2.com/subscribe?u=b7f276d58f5c5f7136eff955d&id=12378547f7) that you can sign up for to get short emails with updates on this project as well as [our own reddit subreddit](https://www.reddit.com/r/knowledgemap/) where you can talk and share your discoveries or ask questions.

 Fun fact. 💡 This project started off as a [single mind map](https://www.dropbox.com/s/3bsw537ggy7u0zf/original.png?dl=1) but it grew too big.

-<h2 align="center"> Ask 💬</h2>

-If you have some specific questions about this project.
-I would love to hear them and you can ask them either in our [slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ) or [in my GitHub ama](https://github.com/nikitavoloboev/ama/issues/new).
-You can also view [past questions](https://github.com/nikitavoloboev/ama/issues?q=is%3Aissue+is%3Aclosed) that I have answered.

 <h1 align="center"> Join our team 🚀 </h1>